New York is the largest US city by population. Its smallest but most densely populated borough, Manhattan, is among the world’s great financial,co ...

 A limited liability company (LLC) combines the characteristics of corporations with those of sole proprietorships or partnerships.
 As the name suggests, the owners are not personally responsible for liabilities or debts.

-The regulations for LLCs vary from state to state.
-Although they are more straightforward to set up than a corporation, Articles of Organization must be filed with the state for the LLC to become a legal entity.
+Although LLCs are more straightforward to set up than a corporation, Articles of Organization must be filed with the state for the LLC to become a legal entity.

 Here are some resources: